peterhinch/micropython-micropower/README.md

 # micropython-micropower
-Some ideas for building ultra low power systems based on the Pyboard
+Some ideas for building ultra low power systems based on the Pyboard.
+This document is based on Pyboard firmware dated 21st October 2015.
+Earlier versions had issues affecting the real time clock (RTC).

 # Abstract